20 International Parties and Festivals Worth Traveling For

 Every December, the city’s red-light district puts on its annual XXXMarket, “Santi Pauli,” where the reason for the season takes a fabulously sinful turn.
 Here, Christmas trees’ twinkling lights are replaced with fluorescent dildoes; shops sell bondage-themed ornaments, body piercing jewels, skull décor, hand-carved splinter-free wooden dildoes, and holiday-inspired sex toys; and Nativity plays are replaced by hourly strip teases.
 Ho, ho, ho, indeed.

 Port of Spain, Trinidad and Tobago

-February 15-16, 2021 Feathers, sequins, and bare skin dominate Trinidad and Tobago insanely fun tradition, Carnival.
+Feathers, sequins, and bare skin dominate Trinidad and Tobago’s wildly fun rendition of Carnival, a technicolor tradition that spans the world from the Caribbean to Canada, Brazil, and beyond.
 “Carnival to me represents the spirit of Trinidad,” says John Georges, master distiller of Trinidad and Tobago’s Angostura Rum.
 “The run-up to the two days of street parades (Carnival Monday and Tuesday), is like a crescendo that starts after Christmas.”

 New Orleans, Louisiana